RobertKielty/sig-release/release-team/role-handbooks/ci-signal/onboarding-scripts.md

 ### What is the Signal that we are looking for?

-When we talk about "CI Signal" we are referring to the evidence provided by running tests on a new code change that allows us to make either of the
+When we talk about "CI Signal" we are referring to the evidence provided by running tests on a new code change that allows us to make either of the following determiniations:
-following determiniations.

 "Yes, this new code can be safely integrated into our code base!"